grantjo78/grantjo78.github.io/_posts/2022-05-04-arc-k8s-resources.md

 title: "Azure Arc-enabled Kubernetes - Part 2: Kubernetes Resources"
 categories: [Arc for Kubernetes]
 ---
-This article is going to cover exploring Kubernetes resources for an onboarded Arc-enabled cluster.
+This article will explore Kubernetes resources for an Arc-enabled cluster.

 This article will cover:
 1. [The Environment](#the-environment)